lammps/lammps/doc/src/compute_stress_atom.rst

 **Output info:**

-This compute calculates a per-atom array with 6 columns, which can be accessed by indices 1-6 by any command that uses per-atom values from a compute as input.
+This compute *stress/atom* calculates a per-atom array with 6 columns, which can be accessed by indices 1-6 by any command that uses per-atom values from a compute as input.
+The compute "centroid/stress/atom* produces a per-atom array with 9 columns, but otherwise can be used in an identical manner to compute *stress/atom*.
 See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.

 The per-atom array values will be in pressure\*volume